-As you may have read in the newspapers, Childcare providers in York rejected a funding offer in May to take part in a pilot scheme offering 30 free hours of childcare to working parents of 3 and 4 year olds.
+As you may have read in the newspapers, childcare providers in York rejected a funding offer in May 2017 to take part in a pilot scheme offering 30 free hours of childcare to working parents of 3 and 4 year olds.

 This was a proposal for nurseries to offer the current 15 at the existing rate (£3.38 per hour) then an additional 15 hours to be paid at £3.95 per hour.

-We worked with the National Day Nurseries Association, York City Council and the Department of Education, to make a deal that enabled us to offer places in the piolet scheme to eligible parents.
+We worked with the National Day Nurseries Association, City of York Council and the Department of Education, to make a deal that enabled us to offer places in the pilot scheme to eligible parents.

 We accepted an offer of £4 per hour which, although still not enough, is a step in the right direction.